 The production potential curve versus cumulative production can be used to perform production scheduling and planning without recurring to perform coupled runs of reservoir and production models.
-This is because by expressing the production potential as a function of cumulative production, the time dependency has been removed.
-To ilustrate this, three examples will be presented and discussed next.
+This is because

 Example 1: Undersaturated oil reservoir with an underlying aquifer with volume V_a and a number of identical wells N_w .